Ty Blach: Colorado Rockies

-On December 17, 2021, Blach signed a minor league contract with the Colorado Rockies.
+On December 17, 2021, Blach signed a minor league contract with the Colorado Rockies organization.
 On April 4, 2022, Blach had his contract selected to the major league roster.
-He re-signed a minor league deal on January 10, 2023.
+He made 24 appearances for the Rockies, recording a 5.89 ERA with 29 strikeouts and one save in 44 1/3 innings pitched.
+On November 9, Blach was removed from the 40-man roster and sent outright to Triple-A.